Here's How Much You'd Have If You Invested $1000 in Arch Capital Group a Decade Ago

 The fear of missing out, or FOMO, also plays a factor in investing, especially with particular tech giants, as well as popular consumer-facing stocks.

-What if you'd invested in Archer Daniels Midland (ADM) ten years ago?
-It may not have been easy to hold on to ADM for all that time, but if you did, how much would your investment be worth today?
+What if you'd invested in Arch Capital Group (ACGL) ten years ago?
+It may not have been easy to hold on to ACGL for all that time, but if you did, how much would your investment be worth today?

-With that in mind, let's take a look at Archer Daniels Midland's main business drivers.
+With that in mind, let's take a look at Arch Capital Group's main business drivers.

 Anyone can invest, but building a successful investment portfolio requires research, patience, and a little bit of risk.
-So, if you had invested in Archer Daniels Midland ten years ago, you're likely feeling pretty good about your investment today.
+So, if you had invested in Arch Capital Group ten years ago, you're likely feeling pretty good about your investment today.

-Looking ahead, analysts are expecting more upside for ADM.
+Going forward, analysts are expecting more upside for ACGL.

-The stock is up 15.01% over the past four weeks, and no earnings estimate has gone lower in the past two months, compared to 5 higher, for fiscal 2022.
+Over the past four weeks, shares have rallied 5.29%, and there have been 1 higher earnings estimate revisions in the past two months for fiscal 2022 compared to none lower.
 The consensus estimate has moved up as well.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report